YD525/EspReader/README.md

 This project uses the following key open-source libraries/frameworks:

-- [miniz](https://github.com/richgel999/miniz) – JSON parsing and serialization library.
+- [miniz](https://github.com/richgel999/miniz) – Compress and decompress content.
 - [System.Data.SQLite](https://system.data.sqlite.org/index.html/doc/trunk/www/index.wiki) – SQLite database engine for .NET, used for reading/writing local SQLite databases.

 Other dependencies (such as various helper libraries) are also used.